vedilink/verificatio/README.md

 # Verificatio

-A domain possession verification library for everyone written in Python featuring a Martini-like API with much better performance.
+A domain possession verification library for everyone written in Python featuring immaculate interface coupled with smashing performace.
 If you need to validate the ownership of a domains, start doing some [Verificatio](https://translate.google.com/?sl=lv&tl=en&text=verific%C4%81ti%C5%8D%20&op=translate).

 ### Supported strategies